isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         return *p;  // potential leak
     }

-Now someone has to `delete` that object in some suitably thread-safe way.
+Now someone must `delete` that object in some suitably thread-safe way.
 That's error-prone, so we don't use that technique unless

 * `myX` is in multithreaded code,